 What Is an Organizational Psychologist?

-Becoming an industrial-organizational psychologist means understanding human behavior to help improve a company's effectiveness.
-In many companies, they create systems for hiring, training, and evaluating employees.
+Becoming an industrial-organizational psychologist means understanding human behavior to improve a company's effectiveness.
+They create systems for hiring, training, and evaluating employees.
 They also develop programs and policies to help boost employee morale and retention.

-Others may specialize in a particular area, such as planning company mergers or assisting with downsizing due to budget constraints.
-Regardless of the focus of their work, industrial-organizational psychologists must observe, analyze, and design programs.
+Organizational psychologists may specialize in a particular area, such as planning company mergers or assisting with downsizing due to budget constraints.
+Regardless of the focus of their work, these psychologists must observe, analyze, and design programs.

 Industrial-organizational psychologists commonly work as independent consultants and assist private companies with specific organizational issues.
 These professionals may also find full-time positions in larger organizations with human resources departments.
-Industrial-organizational psychologists can use their skills across many different work settings:
+Industrial-organizational psychologists can use their skills across many work settings, including:

 Frequently Asked Questions About Industrial-Organizational Psychology